 No tree is more graceful than the beautiful weeping willow with its long tresses swaying gracefully in a breeze.
 However, that cascading foliage and the branches that support it need to be cut back from time to time.
 In fact, trimming a weeping willow is essential to its health.
 If you are wondering when to prune weeping willows or how to prune a weeping willow, read on.

 Why Cut Back a Weeping Willow?

 A mature weeping willow is one of the most romantic of trees.
 You often see pictures of a willow growing by a still lake, its cascading branches reflected in the still surface of the water.
-But that beautiful canopy must be maintained to keep it healthy and beautiful.
+That beautiful canopy must be maintained to keep it healthy and beautiful though.
 You need to cut back a weeping willow to keep it looking its best.

 Trimming a weeping willow’s branch tips to even out the foliage of an ornamental tree makes sense.
-But there are more serious reasons to consider weeping willow pruning.
+There are more serious reasons to consider weeping willow pruning, however.
 Weeping willow branches may grow all the way down to the ground over time.
 While this may be attractive, it makes it impossible for people to walk below the tree, or to drive a car there.

 When to Prune Weeping Willows

 You’ll want to get out those pruners in late winter.
 Weeping willow pruning in winter allows you to cut back the tree when it is dormant.
 It also gets the willows in good condition before they start their spring growth.

 When you start trimming a weeping willow, the first thing to do is to look over all the leaders.
 You need to select a central stem as the one to keep, then start your weeping willow pruning.
 Cut off each of the other competing leaders.